danielnuriyev/danielnuriyev.github.io/README.md

 **Why you are here**

-You have read so far because one of your (the Observer's, the soul's) core features is to express yourself.
+You have read so far because you (the Observer, the soul) is trying to get out of the veil like a bird that will leave the cage the moment the door is open.
+Unlike the bird, you can remove the veil.

+### What to do, how to do